Bacterial vaginosis (BV)

 - Gardnerella vaginitis

-- Itching, burning, and irritation are not common.
-It may happen in 1 out of every 3 people with BV.
+- Itching, burning, and irritation are not common symptoms.
+These may happen in 1 out of 3 people with BV.

 What causes BV?

-- BV seems to happen more often in people who have sex regularly.
+- BV happens more often in people who have sex regularly.
+You can still get BV even if you have never had sex.

-- You cannot give it from one partner to the other, like chlamydia or gonorrhea.
+- BV does not spread from person to person like chlamydia or gonorrhea.

 - Only your health care provider can diagnose BV.
-They will look at a sample of your vaginal discharge under a microscope or other office test.
+They will look at a sample of your vaginal discharge under a microscope or send a sample to lab.

-- BV signs can look like other vaginal infections.
-Many people who have BV may think they have a yeast infection.
-They might self-treat at home.
+- Signs and symptoms of BV can look like other vaginal infections.
+People with BV may think they have a yeast infection.
+They might self-treat at home with over-the-counter medicines.
 This can make your BV worse.

 - Your health care provider will help you choose a treatment that will work best for you.